 As conflict is part of our everyday, we often struggle finding resolutions and subsequently, relationships and work suffer.
 Further, as graduate sudents, we are in unique positions with stress, collegial relationships, and education/work that greatly impact our ability to communicate.

-The aim of the Ombuds Office is to provide students with a neutral, third-party to assist in conflict resolution processes.
-This office attends to the notion that all conflicts and resolutions appear different for each individual, thus consultation and mediation are methods that serve graduate students in a way that meets this diversity.
+UNM Ombuds/Dispute Resolution Services for Graduate Students provides consultation and mediation services for graduate students stuck in conflicts with colleagues, staff, administrators, and/or faculty.
+This office attends to the notion that all conflicts and resolutions appear different for each individual.
+Thus consultation and mediation are methods that serve graduate students in a way that meets this diversity.